hellmake/CAST-Highlight-Workshop/content/2_Setup/26_Submit_Results.md

 While it does that, you should repeat the process with the second application so that the campaign is wrapped-up.

 {{% notice info %}}
-At this stage, if you have used an EC2 instance to perform the scans and would rather go back to the comfort of your own local browser, you may do so as we will no longer use the local code scan agent or the windows machine (we'll clean it up at the end of the workshop).
+At this stage, if you have used an EC2 instance to perform the scans and would rather go back to the comfort of your own local browser, you may do so as we will no longer use the local Code Reader or the windows machine (we'll clean it up at the end of the workshop).
 {{% /notice %}}